sumitkumarpaul/data_rotting/README.md

 ### 3.4 Compile and run Data-owner

-Open another new terminal *(Call it T3)* and issue the following commands:
+Open another new terminal *(Call it T3)* and issue the following commands, to send the encrypted personal data to the $DU$'s *enclave*.
+Also, this command specifies an enpiry period of one minute.

 ```
 cd data-owner;source /opt/intel/sgxsdk/environment;make clean;make; cd -;echo -e \"y\n\" |data-owner/data-owner 127.0.0.1 1235 127.0.0.1 1234 2 materials/sample_do_cert.pem materials/sample_do_enc_sign_pri_key.pem test/test_data_creater/data_cert_discrete/sample_do_data_20_attr.pem 1